byronka/minum/docs/development_handbook.md

 There is a performance issue with this - if there are lots of writes happening, you will block lots of threads, even if they wouldn't have necessarily written to the same file.

-There's also [Lock](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/locks/Lock.html), and you can read up on that.
-Also, a good option for many cases.

 With this context in mind, let's talk about ActionQueue.